Senators Reach Deal To Stabilize ACA Insurance Markets For 2 Years

 White House Actions Could Undermine ACA's Insurance Markets

-The deal comes just days after the president said he's cutting off reimbursements to insurance companies for discounts they are required by law to give to low-income customers to reduce the burden of co-payments and deductibles.
+The deal comes just days after the president said he is cutting off reimbursements to insurance companies for discounts they are required by law to give to low-income customers to reduce the burden of copayments and deductibles.
 They're known as "cost-sharing reduction" payments.

 The deal reached Tuesday, if it becomes law, would restore those payments for at least the next two years.

-The agreement, which Murray says has not yet been finalized, would also make it easier for states to get waivers so they can set up alternative health insurance systems, and offer a wider variety of insurance policies.
+The agreement, which Murray says has not yet been finalized, would also make it easier for states to get waivers so they can set up alternative health insurance systems and offer a wider variety of insurance policies.

-Alexander said those plans would retain the minimum coverage requirements under the Affordable Care Act but could vary the definition of what is affordable.
+Alexander said those plans would retain the minimum coverage requirements under the ACA but could vary the definition of what is affordable.
 The deal also allows more people to buy so-called catastrophic plans that cover major illness but pay for less routine care.

 "This is a small step," Alexander said.
 "I'd like to undersell it rather than oversell it."

-An analysis by Charles Gaba, who runs the website ACASignups.net that tracks enrollment and costs of Affordable Care Act insurance, showed that premiums are set to rise an average of 30 percent next year, with premiums in some states, including Iowa, rising much more.
+An analysis by Charles Gaba, who runs a website, ACASignups.net, that tracks enrollment and costs of ACA insurance, showed that premiums are set to rise an average of 30 percent next year, with premiums in some states, including Iowa, rising much more.

 As premiums rise, consumers who don't think they need much health care are less likely to buy coverage, leaving sicker people in the market.
 Because those sicker customers spend a lot of money on care, they drive premiums up even higher.
 With restoration of the cost-sharing subsidies, those premium increases could be far smaller.